 UMN Morris has isolation and quarantine space set aside to support our residents should the need arise.
 Before any housing decisions are made, please seek medical care and COVID-19 testing from Stevens Community Medical Center or a trusted medical professional.
 UMN Morris will work with you to determine the best housing option for any necessary quarantine or isolation period.
 The best solution will depend on many factors.
 For some students, going to their family residence off campus may be the best and safest location for them to isolate themselves and receive any necessary care.
 For other students who may be from out of town or for whom on-campus housing is their safest residence, you may be asked to isolate in your room.
 UMN Morris may also find you a different on-campus or near campus housing option during your isolation period so you can avoid spreading COVID-19 to others.

 How will UMN Morris safely host gatherings, clubs and events on campus?
 Will there still be events?

 The University of Minnesota is following MDH guidelines for all gatherings on campus.
 Where possible, on campus events and activities will also be offered with a remote option.

 In line with the MDH guidance, occupancy capacities for campus performance spaces have been adjusted and attendance limits will be managed through advanced ticketing (even for free events).

 Will places like the library and Regional Fitness Center be open?

-These places will be open in the fall to students, faculty, staff, and visitors in a modified way.
+These places will be open to students, faculty, staff, and visitors in a modified way.
 Units have developed individualized plans in compliance with Minnesota Department of Health guidelines.
 Services for students who are enrolled but not in residence will be provided to ensure that all students are able to access services.
 To find out about the status of a specific unit, please check their webpage or contact them directly.